bramhut/CA-sim/readme.md

 And after the above:

-- [ ] Create structure of arrays version
+- [x] Create structure of arrays version          --Jon
 - [ ] Performance evaluations